nmogire/Security-in-software-design-and-dev/README.md

 # Security-in-software-design-and-dev
-A guide for software security design in software development, under the secure development life cycle (SDLC)
+A software project plan, under the secure development life cycle (SDLC)

 This project is designed to guide the developer through software security design under the secure development life cycle.
 It is a hands-on research and development exercise focused on security-oriented design and development.
 The process will follow through several stages of security-oriented development, scoped with primary reference to the microsoft security engineering practices and the secure development life cycle as follows:
 1. Project Description and Documentation Plan